seangtkelley/seangtkelley.github.io/_posts/2018-04-07-late-night-sexism.md

 Next, in order to determine if the video is an interview or not, we will [use a list of names collected from the census](https://stackoverflow.com/questions/32545180/from-of-list-of-strings-identify-which-are-human-names-and-which-are-not).
-The process will of course not be entirely accurate because not all interview start with the name of the guest and "The" is technically a name.
+The process will of course not be entirely accurate because of annomalies in the titles.
+For example, not all interviews start with the name of the guest and "The" is technically a name.

 Take note that in the original stackoverflow post, one of the files is in table format and not csv.
 I was having trouble importing that with pandas so I simply used Google Sheets to convert it to csv.